 Aggression in dogs due to overprotectiveness: the dangers of humanizing an animal

 First of all, it is necessary to make you understand that when you humanize an animal, you no longer respect its nature.
-If you force or encourage him to behave like a human being, you could cause him physical or behavioral disturbances.
+If you force or encourage him to behave like a human being, you could cause them physical or behavioral disturbances.

 It is not difficult to find examples of dangerous humanizations in a pet’s daily life.
 And nutrition seems to be the most obvious aspect.